Model-independent measurement of the absolute magnitude of Type Ia Supernovae with gravitational-wave sources: Introduction

 In this article, we first use the observed event GW170817 to calibrate the absolute magnitude and the empirical relation of SNIe.
 We find that the GW calibration, in comparison with the traditional Cepheid variables one, gives consistent results.
 In addition, we find that the accuracies of both calibration methods are comparable, even if only one GW source is considered.
-In the forecast, we consider the 3G detector network, consisting of the Einstein Telescope (ET) and the Cosmic Explorer (CE), to investigate the potential measurement accuracies of the SNIa's absolute magnitude in both low-$z$ and high-$z$ ranges.
+In the forecast, we consider the 3G detector network, consisting of the Einstein Telescope (ET) and the Cosmic Explorer (CE), to investigate the potential measurement accuracies of the SNIa's absolute magnitude in both low-$z$ and high-$z$ ranges \footnote{Similar idea is also investigated in the recent work \cite{sathya2019}.}.
 Moreover, we also study the possibility of using GW sources as cosmology-independent calibration of empirical luminosity relation of $\gamma$-ray bursts (GRBs) \footnote{Similar idea is also investigated in the recent work \cite{wangfy}.}.